mitre/secure-coding-case-studies/STYLE_GUIDE.md

 ## 4. Source Code

-When showing source code in a case study, either generic example code or actual vulnerable // fixed code, make sure it is visually seperated from the text of the case study.
-To do this in Markdown use the "code block" formatting option which indent the block and highlight it.
+When showing source code in a case study, either generic example code or actual vulnerable // fixed code, make sure it is visually separated from the text of the case study.
+To do this in Markdown use the "code block" formatting option which indents the block and highlights it.
 A fixed-width font will also be used.
-A code block is accomplished by preceeding each individual line with four spaces.
+A code block is accomplished by preceding each individual line with four spaces.

 > Example:
 >